Image © Mark Boyle | Australia Day Council of NSW.

 Now, I know this is a lot more longwinded.
 And I need to explicitly convert the string to datetime, to avoid an error saying:

 But despite the longwindedness of it, I love it, because at no point did I need to figure out that Adelaide was in +10:30, or that Eastern was -5:00 – I simply needed to know the time zone by name.
-Figuring out whether daylight saving should apply or not was handled for me.
+Figuring out whether daylight saving should apply or not was handled for me, and I did not have to do any conversion from local to UTC to establish some baseline.

 It works by using the Windows registry, which has all that information in it, but sadly, it’s not perfect when looking back in time.
 Australia changed the dates in 2008, and the US changed its dates in 2005 – both countries saving daylight for more of the year.
 AT TIME ZONE understands this.
 But it doesn’t seem to appreciate that in Australia in the year 2000, thanks to the Sydney Olympics, Australia started daylight saving about two months earlier.
 This is a little frustrating, but it’s not SQL’s fault – we need to blame Windows for that.
 I guess the Windows registry doesn’t remember the hotfix that went around that year.
 (Note to self: I might need to ask someone in the Windows team to fix that…)